 A dialog is the building block of conversational bots.
-Freddy Self-service enables you to configure Dialogs for the following outcomes:
+You can create multiple dialogs and put them together to make one flow.
+The bot goes through each dialog in a flow unless redirected to a dialog in a different flow.
+Freddy Self-service enables you to configure dialogs for the following outcomes:

 - Send a message or collect input from your customer